 Foot reflexology and foot massage are not the same.
 This article provides reflexology information to distinguish between these two techniques.

 Reflexology is a healing technique based on the principle that your hands, feet, and ears have reflexes that correspond to every part, gland, and organ of your body.
-By using pressure on these reflexes, you can release tension, improve blood circulation, and promote the optimal functioning of related areas of your body.
+Pressure applied to these reflexes can release tension, improve blood circulation, and promote the optimal functioning of related areas of your body.

 A reflex zone is an area of your body that can affect other areas of your body.